bbgdzxng1/cta608-in-vbi/README.md

 That gets us to 26 * D.  Since Clock Run-In needs to be a sinusoidal wave of freqency D to produce `01010101010101`, that needs 14 pixels.
 Thus D need to be a minimum of 2 pixels.

+In "The Closed Captioning Handbook", Gary Robson writes that "The Clock Run-In signal is 7 full cycles of a 0.5034965 MHz sine wave centered around the 25 IRE level, lasting 12.91 ps."
+Robson was a member of the 608 and 708 working group, so we'll use 7*D as the Clock Run-In.

 Section | Pixels (D = 2 pixels)
 --- | ---
 Clock Run-In (B) | 7 * D = 14 pixels (could get away with 2 * 6.5 = 13)